jimbobbennett/MobileAppsOfTomorrow-Lab/Workshop/2-SetupAzureFunctions.md

 ## 2. Setup Facebook Authentication

-1. In the Azure Portal, navigate to the newly created Function App has been provisioned, **HappyXamDevs-[Your Last Name]**
+1. In the Azure Portal, navigate to the newly created Function App, **HappyXamDevsFunction-[Your Last Name]**

 2. On the **Functions** page, click the **Overview** tab,